jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-01-29-prototype-recommender-with-python/index.md

 3.  **Fault Tolerance:** If the script crashes, the learned state is lost.
 4.  **Concurrency:** A single Python process cannot handle thousands of concurrent requests.

-In **Part 2: Scaling Product Recommender Systems Using Event-Driven Architecture**, we will transform this prototype into an *Event-Driven Architecture*:
+In **Part 2: Productionizing Product Recommender Systems Using Event-Driven Architecture**, we will transform this prototype into an *Event-Driven Architecture*:

 * **Kafka** will transport click events asynchronously.
 * **Flink** will handle distributed, stateful model training.